abice/gencheck/README.md

 First use `go get` to install the latest version of the library.

-`go get -v github.com/abice/gencheck/cmd`
+`go get -v github.com/abice/gencheck/gencheck`

-Then install the binary in your `GOPATH` for use on the command line, or build args.
+Normally the above command will build and install the binary, but just to be sure it is installed in your `GOPATH` for use on the command line, or build args:

-`go install github.com/abice/gencheck/cmd`
+`go install github.com/abice/gencheck/gencheck`

 ## Running
 ### Usage